pexmee/lpn_hardness_measure/README.md

 ## Credits
 ### Dr. Bagus Santoso
+I would like to express my sincere gratitude to Dr. Bagus Santoso for his invaluable guidance, support, and mentorship throughout this research project.
+Dr. Santoso's expertise and insights have been instrumental in shaping the direction and quality of this work.
+His dedication and commitment have been a constant source of inspiration.
+I am deeply grateful for the opportunity to learn from him and for his unwavering support.

 - **ResearchGate**: [Bagus Santoso](https://www.researchgate.net/profile/Bagus-Santoso-3)
 - **Multimedia-Security Lab** [Oohama-Santoso Laboratory](http://www.osmulti.cei.uec.ac.jp/index.php)

 ### Dr. Robert Kübler
+ would like to acknowledge the significant contributions of Dr. Robert Kübler to this research project.
+His pioneering work in the field has served as a foundation for many aspects of this study.
+The insights and methodologies developed by Dr. Kübler have provided valuable guidance and inspiration throughout the research process.

+I would also like to express my deep appreciation to Dr. Kübler for his personal support and assistance.
+His expertise in deriving a threshold for confirming the correct secret has been immensely helpful in ensuring the accuracy and reliability of our findings.
+I am grateful for his generous guidance and the time he has devoted to enriching this research.

 - **LinkedIn**: [Robert Kübler](https://www.linkedin.com/in/robert-kuebler/)
 - **Work**: [Time-memory trade-offs for the learning parity with noise problem](https://hss-opus.ub.ruhr-uni-bochum.de/opus4/frontdoor/index/index/docId/5940)
 ### Jay Sinha
+I would like to extend my gratitude to Jay Sinha for his insightful blog on implementing the LPN problem in Python using the sci-kit learn library.
+His blog has provided valuable guidance and a clear understanding of the practical implementation aspects of the LPN problem.

 - **Blog**: [Solving the LPN problem with Machine Learning](https://blog.jaysinha.me/solving-lpn-problem-with-machine-learning/)

 ## Enhancing Project Performance through Rewriting and GPU Utilization